lua-rocks/core-deprecated/lib/luapi/readme.md

 Can be multiline.
 _Support_ **markdown**.

-Next line (started with tag `@` is unnecessary but it makes this function special by specifying its type: *unique pseudo-reqpath*, to refer to it later).
+The line started with the tag `@` is unnecessary but it makes this function special by specifying its type: *unique pseudo-reqpath*, to refer to it later.

 @ src.module.example (function)
 > str (string) some string comment